jvhuang1786/teslaElonStockpred/README.md

 ```

-Predictions using DistilBERT to classify first and then add it in the dataframe for the GRU timeseries prediction.
+Predictions using DistilBERT to classify first and then add it in the data frame for the GRU timeseries prediction.

 Before PyBay2020 predictions were made from August 1st, 2020 to August 13th, 2020.
 Using the saved scaler on the training data as well as the saved GRU model.